Find Cheap Auto Insurance Quotes in Your Area

-Tort insurance is the most popular system of auto insurance in the United States; 38 states use the tort system for car insurance.
-In the tort system, the driver at fault in an accident is responsible for paying damages and medical costs for the other party, most often through liability insurance.
+Tort insurance is the most popular system of auto insurance in the United States: 38 states use it.
+In the tort system, the driver at fault for an accident is responsible for paying damages and medical costs for the other party, most often through liability insurance.

 Those damages can include:

 The tort system is a counterpart to the no-fault system, in which drivers are required to purchase PIP insurance to cover their own medical costs and the costs for their passengers in addition to liability coverage.
 Notably, no-fault systems usually do not allow drivers to sue to recover damages for pain and suffering, save for a few exceptions.

 The difference between full tort and limited tort insurance is that a driver with a full tort insurance policy retains the right to sue another driver for pain and suffering.
 A driver with limited tort insurance gives up that right in most cases.

 Pennsylvania, Kentucky and New Jersey all have laws that allow for these kinds of policies, though the terms "full tort" and "limited tort" are used primarily in Pennsylvania.

 A limited tort policy is cheaper but only allows a driver to sue for damages for serious injuries instead of a broader definition of pain and suffering.
 The bar for serious injuries is high, and examples include: